DanielGeek/DanielGeek/README.md

 **About Me!**

-- 👨🏽‍💻 I'm currently focused on exploring Python, the MERN stack with TypeScript, and developing video games with cryptocurrencies and NFTs, as well as utilizing the Zendesk API.
+- 👨🏽‍💻 I'm currently focused on exploring Python, the MERN stack with TypeScript, and developing video games with cryptocurrencies and NFTs.
 - 🌱 My areas of expertise include full-stack development, TDD, CI/CD, and cloud development.
 -
 - 🤔 In my free time, I enjoy staying active through healthy eating and exercise, and sharing my knowledge by teaching programming classes.
 I hold a degree in computer technology.